English Pastoral School: Precursors

-First Generation
+First generation

 Perhaps the archetypical composer, and the one most closely associated with the style, was Ralph Vaughan Williams (1872-1958).
 Many of the works with which he is most strongly associated, such as the Fantasia on a Theme by Thomas Tallis and The Lark Ascending exhibit the main stylistic influences associated with the school.
 Vaughan Williams also collected folk songs (much as many composers did in Europe during the period), and arranged some of these such as in his Norfolk Rhapsody.
 Other key early composers were Vaughan Williams's friend Gustav Holst, John Ireland, and Herbert Howells, all of whom had studied under Stanford at various points.

 Howells composed a large body of chamber works with strong pastoral elements that immediately place them within the style; such as his third String Quartet subtitled In Gloucestershire.
-Perhaps Howells' main legacy however was as the key figure in the revival of the English (and particularly the Anglican choral tradition, drawing on Renaissance music in choral music such as his Requiem and Stabat Mater.
+Perhaps Howells' main legacy however was as the key figure in the revival of the English (and particularly the Anglican) choral tradition, drawing on Renaissance music in choral music such as his Requiem and Stabat Mater.

-Gustav Holst is often cited as a key early member of the school, although his stylistic influcnes were extremely broad and drew as much if not more on Classical mythology, Eastern Philosophy and Sanskrit literature as native influcnes.
+Gustav Holst is often cited as a key early member of the school, although his stylistic influences were extremely broad and drew as much if not more on Classical mythology, Eastern Philosophy and Sanskrit literature as native influences.
 Relatively few of his works are overtly pastoral in character, however there are notable examples such as the Symphonic Poem Egdon Heath and his single Symphony, subtitled The Cotswolds.

 Standing somewhat apart from these was Frederick Delius, who was also older.
 His works, while certainly drawing on folk and pastoral elements, were as likely to do so from American models (Delius worked briefly in the United States during the 1880s).
 However, works such as the mature tone poems Brigg Fair (1907), In a Summer Garden (1908, revised 1911), Summer Night on the River (1911), and On Hearing the First Cuckoo in Spring (1912) certainly exhibit an English pastoral character.

 George Butterworth, a victim of the first world war, composed only a very small amount of music in his short life; however most of what he did write explicitly evokes the English countryside, such as his settings of A.E.
 Housman's poetic cycle A Shropshire Lad.